 Day 3: Practice painting with an airbrush, then paint and finish the bird.
 Approximately three hours.

-Turkey classes take four days spread over two weekends.
+Turkey classes take either four days spread over two weekends or four consecutive weekdays.

 Day 1: Skin, flesh and degrease; size the body.
 Approximately 6 to 8 hours.